-The Standard Telecaster HH is a combination of a traditional design and an assortment of features that have been upgraded to meet modern-day standards, while still delivering the authentic Fender sound, playability, and feel.
+The Player Telecaster HH is a combination of a traditional design and an assortment of features that have been upgraded to meet modern-day standards, while still delivering the authentic Fender sound, playability, and feel.

-This Standard Telecaster HH really has a full throttle rock power and can go to a smooth and soft jazz sound by a simple adjustment of the tone control knob; this know hides a push pull switch, which split the humbucking coils and leaves the outer layer of coils active to deliver a country twang.
+This Player Telecaster HH really has a full throttle rock power and can go to a smooth and soft jazz sound by a simple adjustment of the tone control knob; this know hides a push pull switch, which split the humbucking coils and leaves the outer layer of coils active to deliver a country twang.

-The cosmetic appeal of the American Standard Strat is absolutely incredible; this guitar features a classic double cutaway shape with a solid alder body, a bolt-on maple neck, and 22 jumbo frets.
+The cosmetic appeal of the American Standard Strat model is absolutely incredible; this guitar features a classic double cutaway shape with a solid alder body, a bolt-on maple neck, and 22 jumbo frets.

-Fender did an incredible job ensuring that this guitar would produce amazing sound, as Fender installed a Texas Special single coil pickups that really add to that classic Stratocaster sound.
+Fender did an incredible job ensuring that this guitar would produce amazing sound, as Fender installed a Texas Special single-coil pickups that really add to that classic Stratocaster sound.

 There is also a vintage-style synchronized tremolo bridge, which adds a certain amount of elegance and class to this guitar.

-If you’re interested in a bass guitar that’s serious, this classical bass model from Fender is incredibly versatile with its playability and sound quality.
+If you’re interested in a bass guitar model that’s serious, this classical bass model from Fender is incredibly versatile with its playability and sound quality.

 As for the sound, there is a real quality to the sound production that’s incredibly pleasing, as the Fender Deluxe P Bass Special comes with two vintage noiseless pickups; combined with an advanced tone controls this bass guitar from Fender provides an incredibly powerful sound that can fit any stage sound.

-This guitar is everything that a genuine Fender guitar offers, at an incredibly affordable price.
+This guitar is everything that a genuine signature Fender guitar offers, at an incredibly affordable price.
 The cosmetic appearance of the Mexican Standard Stratocaster features a double cutaway shape with a solid alder body and a C shaped smooth maple neck, maple fretboard, and

 The craftsmanship on this instrument is absolutely incredible, as you wouldn’t really expect to find craftsmanship of this quality on a guitar that’s this affordable.
 As for the sound of this guitar, it comes from three single coil Strat pickups with a five way pick up selector and two-tone controls to match.

-For a little bit above $500, musicians are offered a Mexican Fender that provides users with everything that a Fender Telecaster has to offer.
-The cosmetic appearance of the Mexican Standard Telecaster is a C shaped maple neck, a maple fretboard, and 21 medium jumbo frets that make playing a breeze.
+For a little bit above $500, musicians are offered a Mexican Fender that provides users with everything that a signature Fender Telecaster has to offer.
+The cosmetic appearance of the Mexican Standard Telecaster is designed with a C shaped maple neck, a maple fretboard, and 21 medium jumbo frets that make playing a breeze.

 The hardware on this guitar is incredibly reliable and provides users with a warm and bluesy sound that pairs well with all genres and playing styles.

 The construction of this guitar features a C shaped maple neck that is easy to play, as it fits comfortably in your hand.
-The arc of the fingerboard is a little bit flatter than compared to typical vintage guitar, which makes it easier to play all three fret hand thumb positions without having to strain your hands, wrist, or fingers.
+The arc of the maple fingerboard is a little bit flatter than compared to typical vintage guitar, which makes it easier to play all three fret hand thumb positions without having to strain your hands, wrist, or fingers.

 If you’re specifically looking for a vintage style and sound without looking to completely overspend on your budget, the Fender American Standard Telecaster is the only guitar you need.
 This guitar features a large range of different styles all on a single cutaway alder body with a classic Tele headstock.

-There is also a bolt-on maple neck paired with a maple fretboard that’s incredibly smooth, matched with 22 jumbo frets that make it really easy to bend strings on, which is really nice to have if you’re looking to play a lot of bluegrass, country, or jazz.
+There is also a bolt-on neck paired with a maple fretboard that’s incredibly smooth, matched with 22 jumbo frets that make it really easy to bend strings on, which is really nice to have if you’re looking to play a lot of bluegrass, country, or jazz.